HTTP MitM attack

 How to trick the user device to believe it is connected to a proxy server?

-NCSI probs failure
+NCSI probes failure

 how to make it fail?